-E. Special Assessments
+E. Assessments

-Secured and unsecured special assessments are levied in July each year.
-Special assessments become a lien against the property as of January 1 of each year.
-Secured special assessments are payable in two installments which are due November 1 and February 1.
-Unsecured special assessments are due on August 31.
-All special assessments receivable are due from property owners within the District.
+Secured and unsecured assessments are levied in July each year.
+Assessments become a lien against the property as of January 1 of each year.
+Secured assessments are payable in two installments which are due November 1 and February 1.
+Unsecured assessments are due on August 31.
+All assessments receivable are due from property owners within the District.